Cho-yun Hsu

+Cho-yun Hsu (Chinese: 許倬雲; 3 September 1930 – 3 August 2025) was a Chinese-born American historian and sinologist.

+Early life and education

-Cho-yun Hsu (born Sep 3, 1930) is a historian born in Xiamen, China, of Wuxi ancestry.
-His family moved to Taiwan after the Chinese Communist Revolution.
-He graduated from National Taiwan University (B.A.) and University of Chicago (Ph.D.) and held academic positions in Academia Sinica in Taiwan (1956-1971), before moving to University of Pittsburgh in 1970.
+Hsu was born in Xiamen, China, in 1930 to a family whose ancestral home was in Wuxi.
+Fleeing the Chinese Civil War, Hsu moved with his parents to Taiwan during the Great Retreat in 1948.
+He graduated from National Taiwan University with a Bachelor of Arts (B.A.) and a Master of Arts (M.A.) in history in 1953 and 1956, respectively.
+In 1957, Hsu migrated to the United States to study for a doctorate at the University of Chicago, where he resided at the Chicago Theological Seminary and earned his Ph.D. in 1962.
+His dissertation, "Ancient China in Transition," was later published as a book.

+Academic career

+After receiving his doctorate, Hsu held academic positions in Academia Sinica in Taiwan (1956–1971) then moved to University of Pittsburgh in 1970.
 He was elected as a Member of the Academica Sinica in 1980.
+In 2024 he received the Tang Prize in the field of Sinology.

 Hsu's scholarly works have been largely on Chinese history, emphasizing on cultural history, socio-economic history and ancient Chinese history.
 He was noted for his utilization of scientific methods and theories from social sciences.
 His major works include Western Chou Civilization (1990 Yale University Press), Ancient China in Transition (1965 Stanford University Press), and Han Agriculture (1980 University of Washington Press).
 His work in Chinese Wangu jianghe (2009 Echo), translated into English as China: A New Cultural History (2012 Columbia University Press), narrates the full course of development of Chinese culture in the perspective of globalization.